Need to Know News · Daily briefing

 "The best news formats I worked on — at CNN, at Yahoo News Digest — had one thing in common: a real editor making real decisions about what mattered.
 NTK is that instinct, built into a daily practice."

-NTK was built by a former CNN producer and senior editor at Yahoo News Digest, one of the most celebrated mobile news formats of its era.
-The editorial philosophy draws from Museum Hack's storytelling principles — radical brevity, genuine surprise, layered context.
-This isn't AI-generated summaries or link aggregation.
-It's a trained editorial voice making judgment calls, every morning, on your behalf.
+NTK was built by a former CNN producer and senior editor at Yahoo News Digest — one of the most respected mobile news formats ever built.
+This isn't AI summaries or link aggregation.
+It's a trained editorial voice making judgment calls on your behalf, every morning.

 Three things no other briefing delivers.